-- The length, cost and availability of SQE preparation courses and the cost of the SQE exam itself are not yet known, nor can they be accurately predicted while the SRA is still finalising the format of the SQE assessments.
+- The length, cost and availability of SQE preparation courses and the cost of the SQE exam itself are still being revealed, nor can they be accurately predicted while the SRA is still finalising the format of the SQE assessments.
 So you are taking a gamble, weighing up the cost of the LPC against an unknown cost at this stage.

 - Getting the opportunity to study three electives on the LPC gives you a chance to ‘test the water’ by studying specialist practice areas.
 This helps those without training contracts to make more informed decisions both in relation to the firms they should be applying to and their training contract seat preferences.
 It is also easier in the recruitment process for LPC students to use their electives to demonstrate a genuine interest in particular sectors, particularly those practice areas in which it is difficult to acquire relevant work experience.

-- You will not be tested on skills such as advocacy, drafting and interviewing fully until SQE2, so if you opt for a pure test-preparation course for SQE 1, you may find yourself starting in the workplace without a grounding in these important skills, having to learn on the job.
+- You will not be tested on skills such as advocacy, drafting and interviewing fully until SQE stage two, so if you opt for a pure test-preparation course for SQE stage one, you may find yourself starting in the workplace without a grounding in these important skills, having to learn on the job.
 Most law firms who currently take on LPC graduates do so knowing that they have started to develop these skills and knowledge of the law and practice in relation to some of the firm’s key areas of work through their elective studies.
 So until the new system beds down, firms may still prefer LPC graduates.